image bio

 $

-We say “it’s normal” a lot, but we want to emphasize that it’s super normal to have lots of emotions about preparing for pregnancy.
+We say “it’s normal” a lot, but we want to emphasize that it is super normal to have lots of emotions about preparing for pregnancy.
 This is a big change.
 It’s going to affect your body, your relationship, your daily routine, your bank account—basically, your whole future.
-That’s a great thing.
+[1] That’s a great thing.
 It’s also a lot.
 If you’re worried, don’t feel guilty about that.

 You might get into a tough emotional place during pregnancy, especially if you’ve had anxiety or depression before.
 That’s super common.
 If you’ve ever been on medications, like anti-depressants and anti-anxiety medications, talk to your doctor about the plan for continuing them.
 Not only are many of these medications safe in pregnancy, but they are recommended to continue since symptoms can be exacerbated in pregnancy.
 If you’ve got the bad kind of stomach butterflies, we recommend working with a talk therapist—they can help you sort through and get comfy with your fears.
 We’re alone so much in our modern world, and we weren’t always.
 Generally speaking, pregnant women and couples used to have more familial and social support during and after pregnancy than most of us do now.
 Wanting or needing support from other people is just as human as pregnancy is.

 If you’re going through this process with a partner, talk to them about how you will handle these changes and the possible roller coaster together.
 We hope everything will be smooth sailing, but it’s hard to ignore the statistics.
 Miscarriages happen.
 It may take longer than expected to get pregnant.
 Sometimes the sex for baby-making is lackluster.
 The symptoms of early pregnancy may take a heavier toll on you than expected.
 You may process these ups and downs differently – how will you help support each other?
+Natalist has put together a workbook for hopeful and soon-to-be parents that can help you navigate through tough, exciting, and unique conversations.
+Shop Parent Plans now →

 On a more somber note, many pregnant women are abused by their partners.
 If a person with whom you’re in an intimate relationship intentionally physically, emotionally, or sexually harms you, that is abuse.
 No one deserves to be abused.
 Abuse during pregnancy is a huge risk to the woman and her fetus and the cycle usually continues with subsequent abuse to one’s children.
 The first step to breaking this violent pattern is to tell someone: a close friend or family member, a nurse or doctor, or counselor or social worker.
 You can search the internet for emergency hotline numbers for where you live.